Building Code Enforcement Policy

 The GC/CM or department shall apply for the building permit.

-EH&S will review the building permit application and issue the permit if all information supplied is acceptable and complete.
+EH&S will review the building permit application and issue a building permit if all information supplied is acceptable and complete.

-EH&S shall perform inspections at the request of the appropriate contractor.
+EH&S shall perform inspections at the request of the permit holder/contractor of record.

 After the building is substantially complete and all required inspections have been performed, the building official will issue the appropriate certificate of completion or certificate of occupancy.